How to Make Money as a Language School Owner: Pimping for Fun and Profit

 Don’t get pimped out there, kids.

-P.P.D.
-More recently, it’s come to my attention that advertising specifically for “native” teachers is against EU discrimination laws.
+P.P.S.
+More recently, it’s come to my attention that advertising specifically for “native” teachers is frowned upon by the European Union.
 Everybody still does it, of course… ’cause you can’t really do anything to make money in Europe without breaking some law or other.
-Anyway…
+Anyway, that’s another story.